The University of Alabama at Birmingham’s Nurse Anesthesia program is one of the largest CRNA programs in the country.

 - Recognize emergency patient conditions and perform skills required during emergency life support situations

 Required Baccalaureate Degree

 Baccalaureate degree in Nursing from an accredited registered nursing program.
-All BS degree work must be completed by December prior to the August start date.
+All BS degree work must be completed by interview prior to May start date.

 Valid RN license to practice in the U.S.

-1 year full time critical care experience as a RN.
+1-year full-time critical care experience as an RN.
 Critical care nurses are those caring for critically ill patients who require:

 Acceptable critical care experience includes but is not limited to:

 They do not consider experience in the following areas: